paulwong16/OdomLaserCalibraTool/README.md

 ## 3. Authors

-1. Zhijie WANG, Research Intern at Megvii, will graduate from Beijing University of Posts & Telecommunications with a bachelor degree in July 2019, contact with &lt;paul dot wangzhijie at outlook dot com&gt;.
+1. Zhijie WANG, fomer research intern at Megvii, received B.Eng from Beijing University of Posts & Telecommunications, currently a master student in University of Waterloo, contact with &lt;paul dot wangzhijie at outlook dot com&gt; if you have questions with code.

 2. Yijia HE, you can find the chinese version [in his homepage](https://blog.csdn.net/heyijia0327/article/details/88571176), if you have any question, please contact &lt;heyijia at megvii dot com&gt;.